rws10/Great_Ideas_show/README.md

   * Reference what I did on the IdeaController/create Post for db.Savechanges().
 - See about integrating "Logfor Net"
   * This is a log for occurences on the site.
 Good for when unhandled exceptions occur.
+-

 Since Josh's list is so large, Alex and/or Russell should be able to help take some of the work.
 Josh:
 - Make it work for IE
+  * Look into doing a different bootstrap
 - Make the entire button work for clicking action
-- Have the files that are ready to be uploaded listed by name
+- Have the attachments that are ready to be uploaded listed by name
 - Make "create new" button smaller on Homepage
 - Make the ideas and comments exist in a paged list. limit perhaps to 10 per page?
 Adjustable limit?
 - Add in the time sensitive auto-actions